RichardSilveira/genai-bedrock-intelligent-assistant/README.md

 - **IP & Rate Limiting:** Immediately blocks known malicious IPs (`AmazonIpReputationList`) and provides automated protection against brute-force and DDoS attacks using a `RateLimitRule`.
 - **Threat Signature Matching:** Utilizes AWS Managed Rule Sets to block requests from anonymous proxies (`AnonymousIpList`), known exploit patterns (`KnownBadInputsRuleSet`), and common web attacks defined in the OWASP Top 10 (`CoreRuleSet`).

-- **Amazon CloudFront:** Acts as the global Content Delivery Network (CDN).
-It accelerates API performance by routing users to the nearest edge location and utilizes the AWS global backbone to communicate with the origin.
-It is configured to be the **only** entry point to the API Gateway.
+- **Amazon CloudFront:** It **accelerates API performance** by routing users to the nearest edge location and utilizes the AWS global backbone to communicate with the origin.
+It is configured to be the **only** entry point to the API Gateway to enhance security.

-- **Amazon API Gateway (HTTP API):** Serves as the managed, regional entry point for our backend.
+- **API Gateway _(HTTP API)_:** Serves as the managed, regional entry point for our backend.
 It handles request validation, throttling, and routing.
 Access to the API Gateway is locked down and verified by a **custom Lambda Authorizer**, which performs two critical checks:

   1. It validates a secret `X-Origin-Verify` header to ensure the request is from our CloudFront distribution.
   2. It validates the client-provided `x-api-key` required for API access.